SimpleSoftwareIO/simple-qrcode/README.md

 	//Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.
 	QrCode::format('png')->merge('http://www.google.com/someimage.png', .3, true)->generate();

-	//Generates a QrCode with an image centered in the middle.
-The inserted image takes up 30% of the QrCode.
-Image is merged using resampling, to increase merge quality
-	QrCode::format('png')->merge('http://www.google.com/someimage.png', .3, true, true)->generate();

 >The `merge` method only supports PNG at this time.
 >The filepath is relative to app base path if `$absolute` is set to `false`.
 Change this variable to `true` to use absolute paths.

 >You should use a high level of error correction when using the `merge` method to ensure that the QrCode is still readable.
 We recommend using `errorCorrection('H')`.

->When using the higher quality of merging, note that this can have an impact on performance when generating many QR codes since the resample algorithm is more complex (and time-consuming) than the simply resize algorithm.

 #### Merge binary string